 - WA 70 Metre Round: 6 Dozen arrows at 70 Metres, 122cm face, 10 zone scoring

-- Individual Competition: the best three scores are added together and ranked
+- Individual Competition: an archer can shoot as many rounds as they like.
+The best three scores are added together and ranked

 - Men's, Women's & Cadet Recurve/Compound/Longbow/Barebow Individual and Teams results are automatically calculated by the cloud software